ks927/odin_facebook/README.md

 password: foobar

+### Facebook API

+If you don't want to give Odin Network all your information, use the "Sign in with Facebook" button for quick sign up.
+The "omniauth-facebook" gem allows Odin Network to access users' Facebook credentials and sign them in with info from their Facebook account.

 ### Friends

 Odin Network supports friending other users of the site.
 Click the "Users" page to see all other members, and "add friend" to send a request to a specific user.
 This relationship will not be finalized until that member accepts your request.
 The globe icon in the header will display your sent requests as well as incoming requests from other users.